 The UCF Shuttles run both on-campus, taking students from class to class, and off-campus, visiting the Downtown and Rosen campuses and 22 apartments around UCF.
 Everyone rides free with a UCF ID.
 Shuttles arrive and depart about every 15-minutes and are a reliable option and alternative to driving.
 If you can’t park close enough to your classroom building, park near a shuttle pick-up spot and shuttle to class.

 For more information, check out our shuttle article or visit the parking website.
-To see which apartments have UCF shuttle transport, check here.
+Check out this prefilitered search page to see which apartments have UCF shuttle transport.

 - Arrive early.
 It’s best to get there well before 10am.
 Between 10am-2pm on weekdays is the busiest time for parking.
 Lots are often at full capacity.